Lidar (Light Detection And Ranging) Remote Sensing

 - Terrestrial Lidar Systems are operated at ground level scanning in a vertical direction while rotating about a vertical axis.
 There are two main types of terrestrial lidar: Mobile and Static.

-Application/ Uses for Radar Data
+Application/ Uses of Radar Data

 Lidar is commonly used to make high-resolution maps, with applications in;